Common Travel Scams

 International travel document scams

 You might see sites that claim to be able to help you get an international travel visa, passport, or other documents.
 These sites are just copycats of the U.S. Department of State website.
-But these sites charge you high fees, including fees for services that are free on the government’s official site.
+But these sites charge you high fees, including fees for services that are free on the U.S. Department of State's website.

 International driving permit scams